-The RDS indicator at the bottom of the display shows that there is some RDS data present in the broadcast being received.
+The RDS indicator at the top of the display shows that there is some RDS data present in the broadcast being received.

-The stereo speaker display shows that the radio is receiving a stereo broadcast (please see also 'Stereo/Mono switching' on page 71).
+The stereo speaker display shows that the radio is receiving a stereo broadcast (please also see 'Stereo/Mono switching' on page 70).
+Note that stereo listening is only available via headphones or via the Line output socket when suitably connected.